Infection Definitions

 Host:

-- It is defined as “a person or an animal that affords subsistence or lodgement to an infectious agent under natural conditions
+- The host is defined as “a person or an animal that affords subsistence or lodgement to an infectious agent under natural conditions

 1. Host factors are classified as: